NielsHotweels/InazumaDSEditor/README.md

-# Inazuma
+# Inazuma Eleven DS Editor
-Editor for Inazuma Eleven 1 and 2 that
+Rom editor for Inazuma Eleven 1 and 2

 # Features
 - Opens rom directly, no fuss with exporting and importing the edited files